apcooper/durham_phd_python/README.md

 The tutorial is made up of a number of Jupyter notebooks to work through at your own pace.
-The two afternoon classes are an opportunity to get started with this and ask questions, but if you're completely new to Python there is more material than we'll have time to work through in the classes.
+The two afternoon classes are an opportunity to get started with this and ask questions.
+Self-study is essential.
+If you're completely new to Python the classes probably won't be enough time to get through all the material.

 The notebooks themselves and some supporting files are all in a GitHub repository (currently https://github.com/apcooper/durham_phd_python).